xiaodongyang/xiaodongyang.github.io/index.md

 ## News

+> One paper is accepted by CVPR 2017.

 > Our paper wins [JVCI Best Paper Award](/publications/papers/jvci-best-paper-award.pdf)!

 > One full (oral) paper is accepted by ACM Multimedia 2016.